 While this has been an amazing achievement, researchers noticed a skewed prevalence in favour of male diagnoses of ASD, with a 4 to 5:1 male-to-female ratio.
 Why are more men diagnosed as autistic than women?
 This question must be addressed to relieve women of the burden of not understanding their ASD-related challenges, their struggles with treatment, and the impact these lower identification rates have on their quality of life.

 It’s essential to understand the ‘why’ before we can address how to make change.
-Researchers are currently exploring this and have suggested different explanations, from biological to sociocultural based differences between the sexes, and are investigating more effective diagnosis methods.
-In this article, we delve into the latest research and findings.
+Researchers are currently exploring the sex and gender differences in autism and have suggested different explanations, from biological to sociocultural based differences between the sexes, and are investigating more effective diagnosis methods.
+In this article, we delve into the latest research and findings, and examine the issues that can arise due to undiagnosed autism in women.

 Is the diagnostic criteria tailored towards men?